DengueTim/dsso/README.md

 The changes from DSO are outlined [here](DSSO.md).

-Currently this seems to work quite well as long as the CoarseInitializer gets the rescaling right.
-Currently has a very basic implementation that needs improvment.
+Seems to work quite well as long as the CoarseInitializer gets the rescaling right.
+Currently has a very basic implementation that has a lot of room for improvment.

 ##### Videos of DSO vs DSSO on The EuRoC MAV Dataset